 Naylor Savanna

-The Zoo’s Animal Care team was part of the integrated team from concept.
-This collaboration led to the selection of eased edge wood glulams for structure, as giraffes lick and lean, and led to buildings being sited to reduce hidden corners and blind spots the animals might find stressful.
+The Zoo’s Animal Care staff was an integral team member.
+This collaboration led to the selection of eased edge pre-fabricated wood glu-lams for structure, as curious giraffes lick and lean on everything, and led to the buildings being sited to reduce hidden corners and blind-spots the animals might find stressful.

-The Naylor Savanna elevates guest and animal experiences alike by creating immersive experiences within the largest habitat in the 111-year history of the San Antonio Zoo.
+The Naylor Savanna elevates guest and animal experiences alike by creating immersive architecture within the largest habitat in the 111-year history of the San Antonio Zoo.

 Architecture: smithdish architecture; Animal Care: San Antonio Zoo Animal Care Team; Interior Design: smithdish architecture with WestEast Design Group; Timber Frame Design Assist: Timberlyne Group; Structural/Civil: A-1 Engineering; MEP Engineer: DBR; Landscape Architecture: Terra Design Group with San Antonio Zoo; Building Envelope: Acton Partners; Code: FPCC; Archeology: Pape Dawson; Geotech: TTL; Heavy Timber Contractor: Timberlyne Group; General Contractor: Spawglass; Photographer: Corey Leamon; Collaborator: Trey Rabke